© 2026 SimplyTrust Software Inc.

 If your estate may be subject to estate taxes (12 states plus DC have estate taxes, 5 states have inheritance taxes), life insurance can provide funds to pay these taxes without forcing heirs to sell assets.
 Our calculator includes estate tax estimates for applicable states.

-Employer-provided life insurance (typically 1-2x salary) should be counted as existing coverage.
-However, it's usually not portable if you leave your job, so it's wise to have personal coverage as well.
-Enter your employer coverage in our calculator to see your true gap.
+Employer-provided life insurance (typically 1-2x salary) counts as existing coverage.
+However, it's usually not portable if you leave your job, so many people also maintain personal coverage.
+Enter your employer coverage in our calculator to see your coverage gap.

 Term life insurance provides coverage for a specific period (10, 20, or 30 years) at lower premiums.
 Whole life is permanent coverage with a cash value component but costs 5-15x more.
 For most families focused on income replacement, term insurance offers the best value.